anirvan/yahoo-group-archive-tools/README.md

 ## 4. Bugs and todo

+* Add a workflow to convert emails and mailboxes to PDF using [email2pdf](https://github.com/andrewferrier/email2pdf)
 * Closest file matches are currently checked against files on disk, rather than against those in the attachments info array.
 This means we might accidentally pick the wrong attachment in cases where the correct attachment hadn't been downloaded to disk.
-* Some email parts are truncated at 64K.
-Need to investigate and flag.
 * Maybe fix redacted headers in sub-parts so the message is valid
 * Need to verify that attached files round trip correctly

 ## 5. Feedback

 Feel free to use GitHub's issue tracker.
-If you need to contact me privately, DM me @anirvan on Twitter.
+If you need to contact me privately, DM me [@anirvan](https://twitter.com/anirvan) on Twitter.